How to Get Cast on HBO Max’s ‘The Pitt’

 While the legal system doesn’t necessarily control the show’s future, ongoing suits could have the potential to cause production problems.
 Stay tuned for more updates as the legal proceedings unfold.

-Where can you find casting calls that are similar to “The Pitt”?
+Where can you find “The Pitt’” casting calls and auditions?

-Although “The Pitt” has just been renewed for Season 2, it will take some time for casting notices to trickle in.
-As you wait, you might want to check out our roundup of medical drama gigs that are casting right now, as these opportunities will serve as the salve that sustains you until Max’s hit drama returns.
-And don’t forget our guide on how to audition for HBO!
+Although “The Pitt” has been renewed for Season 3, it will take some time for casting notices to trickle in.
+As you wait, you might want to check out our roundup of Los Angeles–based gigs that are casting right now, as these opportunities will serve as the salve that sustains you until HBO Max’s hit drama returns for round 3.
+And don’t forget our guide on how to audition for HBO Max!

-What are the best audition tips for landing a role on a show like “The Pitt”?
+What are the best audition tips for landing a role on “The Pitt’”?

 Listen to those who love you.
 Briones was raised within the entertainment industry, so she’s learned from both her parents’ acting experience.
 “They’ve seen every side of the business, highs as well as very lows, so watching what they’ve been through makes me know exactly how I have to behave in every situation and everything that I go through in this business,” she told VC On Stage.
 “I know that I can’t get a big head when things start to go well, because you never know what’s around the corner.
 It’s the life of an actor.”